HardSnipeSol/SolanaSnipingBot/README.md

 > ### NO TOKEN ACCOUNT
 > If you see following error in your log file:
 > `Error: No SOL token account found in wallet:`
-> it means that wallet you provided doesn't have USDC/WSOL token account.
+> it means that wallet you provided doesn't have SOL/WSOL token account.
-> FIX: Go to dex and swap some SOL to USDC/WSOL.
+> FIX: Go to dex and buy some SOL.
 When you swap sol to wsol you should see it in wallet.

 ## CONTACT
 For full version message me on: